 When looking for new contractors, writing a good bid invitation is imperative.
 The bid invitation should outline the client's expectations and clarify key project details such as scope and deliverables.

 The bid invitation should start with the project name and the bidders' email addresses.
-It also includes the bid number, the bid opening, and the closing date.
+It also includes the bid number, opening, and closing date.

-The next step of the bid invitation is to list the purpose of the project and the critical project components.
+The next step is to list the purpose of the project and the critical components.
 One should also write how the invitation is to be delivered.
-Primarily the bids are delivered using sealed envelopes.
-The bid forms should be signed and appropriately authorized by the bidders.
+The bid forms should be signed and authorized by the bidders.

-The last step is notifying the bidders on how you will contact them if they win the bid.
+The last step is notifying the bidders how they will be contacted if they win the bid.
 Usually, this is done through the bid award notice that advises the contractor about the project kick-off meeting's date, time, and location.

 Receiving an invitation to bid shows that you can handle a project.
 Your bid proposal will act as the resume to sell your skills and make a first impression on the client.
 As the construction industry is very competitive, you should understand how the construction bidding process works.